-Figure 2.
-Total area of alvar, dune and prairie/savannah ecosystems in Ontario showing amount of each type that is legally protected in 2015 and 2021 (source: NHIC database, MNDMNRF, Peterborough, ON).
+Figure 3.
+Total area of alvar, dune and prairie/savannah ecosystems in Ontario showing the amount of each type that is legally protected in 2015 and 2025 (source: NHIC database, MNR, Peterborough, ON).

-- Alvar ecosystems cover more area than the other rare ecosystem types, with 21% of their total area legally protected, this is an increase from the 14% of total area protected in 2015.
-It is estimated that conservation lands contribute to protecting an additional 10% of Ontario’s total alvar area.
+- Alvar ecosystems cover more area than the other rare ecosystem types with just over 10,000 ha across the province.
+In 2025 24% (2,397ha) of their total area is legally protected, this is a slight increase from 2021 (21%) and 2015 (14%).
+It is estimated that conservation lands not included in this analysis contribute to protecting an additional 10% of Ontario’s total alvar area.

-- Over two thirds of the occurrences of rare vegetation communities in all three ecosystems types were assigned an excellent or good predicted viability ranking (69% in 2021 and 68% in 2015).
+- In 2025 76% of occurrences of rare vegetation communities in all four ecosystem types were assigned an excellent or good predicted viability ranking, 17% were ranked as fair predicted viability and 7% were ranked as poor estimated viability.

 - The difference between the percent of high-quality rankings for number of occurrences vs. total area reflects the higher quality of larger areas and the consideration of size when assigning ranks.

-Ontario’s diverse ecosystems include some that are of conservation concern due to their limited distribution and high proportion of specialized species absent from most of the province, such as prairies and savannahs (prairies with scattered trees), alvars (flat open limestone or dolostone habitats with thin soil), and freshwater coastal dunes.
-Although they are generally small in size, these habitats support many of Ontario’s endemic and other provincially rare flora and fauna.
+Ontario’s diverse ecosystems include some that are of conservation concern due to their limited distribution and high proportion of specialized species absent from most of the province.
+This includes prairies and savannahs (prairies with scattered trees), alvars (flat open limestone or dolostone habitats with thin soil), freshwater coastal dunes, and Great Lakes coastal meadow marshes (Figure 1).
+Although they are generally small in size, these rare habitats support many of Ontario’s globally and provincially rare flora and fauna.
+Conservation and restoration of these habitats can support the recovery of many species at risk through ecosystem-based approaches.
 As such, they are fundamentally important for the conservation of biodiversity in the province.

-The extent of prairie and savannah habitat in Ontario has been greatly reduced; in the Mixedwood Plains Ecozone, only a fraction (2–3%) remains (2,200ha; Rodger 1998) and this is threatened by habitat loss, invasive alien species, and succession to forest due to fire suppression.
-Globally rare alvar communities occur only in the Baltic region of Estonia and Sweden, in western Russia, the northern peninsula on the island of Newfoundland, the west side of Great Slave Lake in the Northwest Territories, the Interlake region of Manitoba, Saskatchewan Delta , and within the Great Lakes Basin of North America (Brunton and Catling, 2017).
-Ontario contains 65–70% of the North American total, including sites on the Bruce Peninsula, Manitoulin and Pelee islands, and on the Napanee, Smith’s Falls and the Carden limestone plains.
+The extent of prairie and savannah ecosystems in Ontario has been greatly reduced.
+In the Mixedwood Plains Ecozone, only a fraction (2-3%) of these ecosystems remain (2,200 ha; Rodger 1998) and these are threatened by habitat loss, invasive alien species, and succession to forest due to fire suppression.
+Globally rare alvar communities occur only in a handful of scattered regions around the world, including the Great Lakes Basin of North America.
+Ontario contains 65-70% of the North American total, including sites on the Bruce Peninsula, Manitoulin and Pelee Island, and on the Napanee, Smith’s Falls and the Carden limestone plains.
 Alvar ecosystems in Ontario face similar threats as prairie and savannah habitats, but also conversion to quarries.
 Great Lakes sand dunes make up the world’s largest collection of freshwater coastal dunes (SOLEC 2009).
 Ranging from the high forested dunes and linear dune ridges commonly backing sand beaches, to active, moving dune fields, sand dunes can be found along the coasts of all the Great Lakes.
 Freshwater coastal dunes are fragile ecosystems that are easily affected by human activities.
+Great Lakes coastal meadow marshes are restricted to the near-shore areas of the Great Lakes (Lee et al. 1998) and are usually dominated by rushes and reeds.
+Great Lakes coastal meadow marshes support a number of plant species restricted to these shorelines, and they also provide habitat for diverse wildlife.
+These vital ecosystems are threatened by land conversion, pollution, invasive species, altered water levels and climate change.

-The distribution and status of these rare ecosystems is tracked by Ontario ’s Natural Heritage Information Centre based on plant communities (assemblages of plant species with a consistent composition, structure and habitat).
-To date, more than 1,300 occurrences of vegetation communities that are considered to be globally rare by NatureServe have been documented in Ontario (Figure 1).
+The distribution and status of rare ecosystems is tracked by Ontario’s Natural Heritage Information Center based on plant communities (assemblages of plant species with a consistent composition, structure and habitat).
+To date, almost 1,700 occurrences of plant communities that are considered to be globally rare by NatureServe have been documented in Ontario (Figure 1).
 Sixty percent of these globally rare communities occur within the Mixedwood Plains Ecozone.
-There are other globally rare communities that have been documented from Ontario that lack comprehensive information and are not included in this indicator.
+There are other globally rare communities, including some wetland and talus ecosystems, as well as artic-alpine disjunct plants[1] that have been documented from Ontario not included in this indicator.

-This indicator assesses the total area and quality of prairie, savannah, alvar, and dune ecosystems in Ontario, and the area of each that is legally protected in the province.
+This indicator assesses the total area and quality of prairie, savannah, alvar, dune, and Great Lakes coastal meadow marsh ecosystems in Ontario, and the area of each that is protected in the province.

-In addition to the total area and level of protection, the status of vegetation communities was assessed using element occurrence ranks that are based on an assessment by the Natural Heritage Information Centre.
-Extant plant communities were assigned element occurrence quality ranks from A – D (Table 1) based on NatureServe data standards.
+In addition to the total area of protection, plant communities were assigned element occurrence quality ranks from A – D (Table 1) based on NatureServe data standards.
 Ranks were based on an examination of the size, condition, and landscape context of vegetation communities (Table 2).
 A full description of the ranking methodology can be found in Henson and Bakowsky (2014).
-For each rare ecosystem type, the total number and area of element occurrences assigned to each quality rank were tallied and plotted to compare changes between 2015 and 2021 (Figure 3).
+For each rare ecosystem type, the total number and area of element occurrences assigned to each quality rank were tallied and plotted to compare changes between 2015 and 2025 (Figure 3).

 Table 1.
 Element occurrence quality ranks assigned to vegetation communities in Ontario’s prairie, savannah, alvar and dune ecosystems.